 Expenses of sales and commissions would be added to your original cost basis to arrive at the amount to enter for Cost or other basis.
 The TaxAct program does not ask for these items separately.
 Therefore, you will want to keep detailed records to support this entry.

-Per IRS Publication 550 Investment Income and Expenses
+Per IRS Publication 550 Investment Income and Expenses, page 67:

 Form 1099-B transactions.
 If you sold property, such as stocks, bonds, or certain commodities, through a broker, you should receive Form 1099-B from the broker.
-Use the Form 1099-B to complete Form 8949 and/or Schedule D.
+Use the Form 1099-B to complete Form 8949 and/or Schedule D (Form 1040).

 If you received a Form 1099-B for a transaction, you usually report the transaction on Form 8949.
 Report the proceeds shown in box 1d of Form 1099-B in column (d) of either Part I or Part II of Form 8949, whichever applies.

 Include in column (g) any selling expenses or option premiums not reflected in Form 1099-B, box 1d or box 1e.
 If you include a selling expense in column (g), enter "E" in column (f).

 Enter the basis shown in box 1e in column (e).
 If the basis shown on Form 1099-B is not correct, see the table How To Complete Form 8949, Columns (f) and (g), in the Instructions for Form 8949 for the adjustment you must make.
 If no basis is shown on Form 1099-B, enter the correct basis of the property in column (e).
 See the instructions for Form 1099-B, Form 8949, and Schedule D (Form 1040) for more information.